saeedNW/cursor-kanban/README.md

 ## Known limitations

 - Task file path is not yet configurable.
-- Drag‑and‑drop between columns is not implemented.
 - On first activation, the extension will create a `tasks.md` with default columns if missing.

 ## Roadmap

 - Configurable task file path
-- Drag‑and‑drop between columns
 - Per‑column WIP limits and color accents
 - Filtering and search